ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 3. The admin provisions cloud internet services service with an associated custom domain and creates a global load balancer pointing to the load balancers created in two different VPCs.
 4. The admin enables HTTPS encryption by adding the domain SSL certificate to the Certificate manager service.
 5. The internet user makes an HTTP/HTTPS request and the global load balancer handles the request.
-6. The request is routed to the load balancers and fullfiled by the available server instance through the respective load balancer.
+6. The request is routed to the load balancers both global and local.
+The request is then fullfiled by the available server instance.

 ## Before you begin
 {: #prereqs}